martinlackner/abcvoting/README.md

 Approval-based committee rules (ABC rules) are voting methods for selecting a committee, i.e., a fixed-size subset of candidates.
 ABC rules are also known as approval-based multi-winner rules.
 The input of such rules are [approval ballots](https://en.wikipedia.org/wiki/Approval_voting#/media/File:Approval_ballot.svg).
-We recommend the book *Multi-Winner Voting with Approval Preferences* ([freely available](https://arxiv.org/abs/2007.01795)) by Lackner and Skowron as a detailed introduction to ABC rules and related research directions [2].
+We recommend the book *Multi-Winner Voting with Approval Preferences* ([freely available](https://arxiv.org/abs/2007.01795)) by Lackner and Skowron [2] as a detailed introduction to ABC rules and related research directions.
 In addition, the [survey by Faliszewski et al.](http://research.illc.uva.nl/COST-IC1205/BookDocs/Chapters/TrendsCOMSOC-02.pdf) [1] is useful as a more general introduction to committee voting (not limited to approval ballots).

 The following ABC rules are implemented: